-Our long-standing support for the circular economy and remanufacturing initiatives is evident in Lexmark's founding membership in the European Remanufacturing Council (CER).
-The Council brings together businesses from every product sector to share knowledge and seek changes to policy with the aim of making remanufacturing a normal part of a product life cycle.
+Our founding membership in the European Remanufacturing Council (CER) provides Lexmark the opportunity to share with other businesses how to extend product life and retain valuable materials.
+As a member of CER, we seek changes to policy with the aim of making remanufacturing a normal part of a product lifecycle.
 Members in the CER aim to triple the value of Europe's remanufacturing sector to over \$100 billion by 2030.
-Remanufacturing plays a crucial part within the circular economy and helps companies retain valuable materials.